elithrar/elithrar.github.io/docs/windows311-study.md

 # Windows 3.11 reference study

+Historical exploration, superseded by the [NeXTSTEP design system](nextstep/design-system.md).
+Retained as the record of the earlier requested direction; do not use it to skin current components.

 The first draft mixed a warm editorial palette with Windows 95-style window controls and a fixed mobile desktop.
 This revision starts from 20 inspected screenshots of Windows for Workgroups 3.11, then distinguishes historical appearance from deliberate adaptations for reading on the web.

 ## Collection and method